 - Advising a client on the extra-territorial effect of UK data protection law, following Brexit.

 Before joining 11KBW, John practised from another leading commercial set.
 He is very familiar with commercial disputes work, in both courts and arbitration.
 His reported cases include:

 - Paylor & Ors v Bowers and Ors EWHC 2244 (Ch): Civil fraud proceedings against the former directors of insolvent companies, suspected of involvement in a complex multi-jurisdictional fraud.
-Ex parte applications for freezing and search orders, inter partes return dates and applications to discharge, ancillary applications and substantive claims (both unled and as junior to Marcia Shekerdemian QC and Philip Riches, instructed by MHS Sprecher Grier)
+Ex parte applications for freezing and search orders, inter partes return dates and applications to discharge, ancillary applications and substantive claims (both unled and as junior to Marcia Shekerdemian KC and Philip Riches, instructed by MHS Sprecher Grier)

 EU and Competition

 John regularly undertakes work that raises European Union law and/or competition law issues.
 In addition to the public law cases described above, recent instructions have included: